taijusanagi/shinka-wallet/README.md

 Then in ChainLink hackathon I start implementing paymaster.
 Off-chain payment is implemented in this hackathon, but there were so many bugs in this hackathon.

 In this hackathon, I refactor all codes and developed my bundler and SDK, because the third-party one has so many bugs, refined the use case of the paymaster, and found value in the "paymaster as infrastructure" model.

+## Further Development

+- Currently my bundler can not take too many transactions, if too many tx happen same time, it gets a "same nonce" error.
+- I need to deposit a token to keep running this service, this could be integrated with some swap app

+## How to use

+Please check [here])(./HOWTO.md)